tjschutte/MadHacks2015/README.md

 # MadHacks2015
-Creation of repo for mad-hacks 2015

 Repository location for the code used in our 2015 "Mad Hakcs" compettition.
 The goal of this project being an applicaiton of skills and demostration of knowledge while being a chance to learn with new technologies as well.
-Code contributions made by:
+Code contributions made by:<br>
-  Tom Schutte
+  Tom Schutte,<br>
-  Andrew Klapper
+  Andrew Klapper,<br>
-  Cameron Hall
+  Cameron Hall,<br>
-  Arel Otles
+  Arel Otles,<br>

-Project: To be announced
+<h1>Project: To be announced</h1>
-Descriton of goals:
+<h3>Descrpiton of goals:</h3>
+<p></p>